pimoroni/encoderwheel-python/REFERENCE.md

 The GPIO pins can also be set as PWM outputs.
 The `PWM` constant can be imported from the `ioexpander` module, and passed into the `.gpio_pin_mode()` function.

-The frequency of the PWM signal can then be configured by calling `.gpio_pin_frequency()`, which accepts a gpio pin number and the frequency (in Hz).
+The frequency of the PWM signal can then be configured by calling `.gpio_pwm_frequency()`, which accepts a frequency (in Hz).
+It returns the cycle period, which should be used to set duty cycles.

-Finally, the duty cycle of the PWM signal can be set by calling `.gpio_pin_value()` and providing it with a value between `0.0` and `1.0`.
+Finally, the duty cycle of the PWM signal can be set by calling `.gpio_pin_value()` and providing it with a value between `0` and the cycle period.

-Below is an example of setting a servo pin to output a 25KHz signal with a 50% duty cycle:
+Below is an example of setting a gpio pin to output a 25KHz signal with a 50% duty cycle:

 ```python
 from ioexpander import PWM